 48. Where are the Republican tech donors @75% domination of major tech companies?
-Where are the Microsoft and Google internal employee groups protesting services to Planned Parenthood, gun control interests, environmental fanaticism, price controls, social (in)justice and diversity discrimination, sexual identitarian culture, and redistribution?
+Where are the Microsoft and Google internal employee groups protesting service provision to Planned Parenthood, gun control interests, environmental fanaticism, price controls, social (in)justice and diversity discrimination, sexual identitarian culture, and class warfare?

 There are plenty of internal groups protesting their company’s contracts with law enforcement, Western culture and history, American cybersecurity, and military operations.
 The Democrat hate groups in corporations are so visceral that they want to shut down Chik-fil-a because its owner would not validate gay marriage.